 Ensure that fixed really is fixed – check the flexibility of the non-energy costs (sometimes called pass through costs) such as Feed in Tariff Levy (FiT) or Capacity Market charges

-If, like most businesses, you opt for a fixed contract, be sure to check the conditions around non-energy costs.
+If, like most small businesses, you opt for a fixed contract, be sure to check the conditions around non-energy costs.
 Some suppliers don’t fully fix this cost and you could end up with extra charges mid-way through your contract.

 Know what’s included or not – check the Climate Change Levy (CCL) and VAT